JGCarroll/runescape-snap/README.md

 At a terminal, run

-`sudo snap install rslauncher`
+`sudo snap install runescape`

 ## Build Instructions
 The snap can be built on any Linux system with snapd installed.

 `sudo snap install snapcraft --classic`

-`sudo snap install multipass --classic`

 `snapcraft`

-`sudo snap install rslauncher_release.snap --dangerous`
+`sudo snap install runescape_release.snap --dangerous`

 The dangerous flag is required to install any snap package that lacks signature verification, such as those built locally.
 Sandboxing is unaffected.